 VPN vs Tor – Why VPN is Better for Torrenting

-While both VPN and Tor offers you anonymity online, it is more prudent to use the former over the latter-if torrenting is what you want.
+While both VPN and Tor offer you anonymity online, it is more prudent to use the former over the latter-if torrenting is what you want.
 The reasons are listed below:

 - Most users get impatient while downloading large content, through any service.
 Tor will be slower for torrenting since it re-routes traffic through several nodes.
 VPN speeds can vary based on certain factors, but it tends to be faster than Tor in most situations.
-So, you may prefer VPN than Tor while torrenting heavy media content like HD movies etc.
+So, you may prefer VPN to Tor while torrenting heavy media content like HD movies, etc.

 - When you connect to a VPN server on your Mac, PC, Android, or iOS device, all your Internet traffic will be encrypted.
 Everything you do online will pass through that VPN server.
 In terms of online anonymity, there aren’t any better alternatives I can think of.